We are a clinical stage specialty pharmaceutical company

 focused on the reformulation of established therapeutics

-Our proprietary extended release drug-delivery system is designed to provide an extended period of post-surgical pain relief without the need for repeated dose administration while reducing the potential need for the use of opiates very often administered post surgically.
+Our proprietary extended-release drug-delivery system is designed to provide an extended period of post-surgical pain relief without the need for repeated dose administration while reducing the potential need for using opiates very often administered post-surgically.

-Our strategy is to incorporate generic drugs which have been proven safe and effective with our proprietary extended release drug-delivery system in order to create a major improvement in therapy via extended release drug products and to take advantage of the 505(b)(2) regulatory pathway created by the U.S. Food and Drug Administration (“FDA”).
-The 505(b)(2) new drug application (“NDA”) process, provides for FDA approval of a new drug based in part on data that was developed by others, including published literature references and data previously reviewed by the FDA in its approval of a separate application.
+Our strategy is to incorporate generic drugs which have been proven safe and effective with our proprietary extended drug-delivery system in order to create a significant improvement in therapy via extended-release drug products and to take advantage of the 505(b)(2) regulatory pathway created by the U.S. Food and Drug Administration (“FDA”).
+The 505(b)(2) new drug application (“NDA”) process provides for FDA approval of a new drug based in part on data that was developed by others, including published literature references and data previously reviewed by the FDA in its approval of a separate application.
 Using this pathway can significantly reduce the future time and costs associated with clinical development.

 PRF-110, our first product, is based on the local anesthetic ropivacaine, targeting the post-operative pain relief market.
-PRF-110 is an oil-based, viscous, waterless and clear solution that is deposited directly into the surgical wound bed prior to closure to provide localized and extended post-operative analgesia.
+PRF-110 is an oil-based, viscous, waterless and clear solution that is deposited directly into the surgical wound bed before closure to provide localized and extended post-operative analgesia.